Clean Air Zone Class 3

 • Plug-in hybrids with a Euro 6 emission standard are permitted.

-Which vehicles are exempt from the requirements of a class 3 environmental zone?
+Which vehicles are exempt from the requirements of a class 3 clean air zone?

-The rules for which vehicles are exempt in a class 3 environmental zone are regulated in the traffic ordinance and apply throughout Sweden.
+The rules for which vehicles are exempt in a class 3 clean air zone are regulated in the traffic ordinance and apply throughout Sweden.
 The City of Stockholm cannot adjust them.

 • road maintenance vehicles, provided that the circumstances involve road maintenance